 I only proofread manuscripts that are relatively clean and edited.
 Problematic manuscripts require editing.

 Every project and every author are unique.
 Editing fees will vary depending upon the level of editing desired and the nature of the work.
-Top-level evaluations are effectively priced with a flat rate, while developmental, substantive, and copy editing are billed by the hour.
-Because the lines between the different levels of editing tend to blur, my hourly services are typically billed jointly.
+For fiction, top-level evaluations are effectively priced with a flat rate, while developmental, substantive, and copy editing are often billed by the hour.
+Non-fiction projects are more often billed at a flat rate throughout, but this depends upon the project.

 A note about hourly billing.
 Hourly billing eliminates problems that sometimes occur with flat bidding on projects (either underestimating the number of hours required to complete a project, or overestimating and overcharging you).
 Hourly billing also gives the flexibility required for lengthy projects.
 Even when billed by the hour, client budgets are always discussed to avoid misunderstandings and surprises.